-In the wake of COVID-19, countless of Tel Aviv University (TAU) students, from low-income and underrepresented groups, are at risk of dropping out because of financial difficulties.
-Lost jobs as well as the need to provide extra support to their families have made the already daunting challenges these students face to fund their studies all the more difficult.
+In the wake of COVID-19, countless of Tel Aviv University (TAU) students from low-income and underrepresented groups are at risk of dropping out due to financial difficulties.
+Lost jobs and the need to provide extra support to their families have made the already daunting challenges these students face to fund their studies all the more difficult.

-“My original plan was to study law at Tel Aviv University”, but due to financial struggles Melisa could not attend.
-However, today, Melisa “couldn’t be more thankful: A TAU scholarship has given me the chance to pursue a degree I have longed for, for several years… I couldn’t be more thankful.
+“My original plan was to study at Tel Aviv University but it wasn’t possible due to financial challenges.
+A TAU scholarship made it possible for me to pursue a law degree I have longed for, for several years… I couldn’t be more thankful.
 I am eager to join the human rights and housing clinics at our law faculty and help others in their fight for justice.”

-“I wish to take this opportunity to give my thanks to the wonderful team of Admas Program For Students Of The Ethiopian Community; every time a problem arises, I always receive a quick response, warm and supportive.
-It is not taken for granted that in a big system such as the university there is a program that truly sees you”
+“I wish to take this opportunity to give my thanks to the wonderful team of Admas Program for Students of the Ethiopian Community.
+Every time a problem arises, I always receive a quick response, warm and supportive.
+I don’t take it for granted that in a big system such as the university, there is a program that truly sees you.”